IvoryCrayon2/Paul-Saya/README.md

 - 👋 Hi, I’m @mogomotsig
 - 👀 I’m interested in ...
-Training and Attending class
+X Regenerating, Wildlife.
 - 🌱 I’m currently learning ...
 CSS & HTM plus Javascript
 - 💞️ I’m looking to collaborate on ...
 Developing the wildlife of creatures that life in the Boss backyard.
 - 📫 How to reach me ...
 EnconDivion@outlook.com